IBE160/SG-Gruppe-KI/SG-Gruppe-KI/docs/sprint-artifacts/1-1-project-initialization-and-setup.md

 **User Story:**
 As a Developer,
-I want to initialize the project with Next.js, FastAPI, and Supabase, So that we have a foundational structure for development.
+I want to initialize the project with Next.js, FastAPI, and Supabase, So that I have a foundational structure for development.

 **Acceptance Criteria:**
 - Given the project structure is defined in `architecture.md`